-Walker Robins completed his PhD in History at the University of Oklahoma, where he also served as a Lecturer with the History Department and the Schusterman Center for Judaic and Israel Studies.
-His research focuses broadly on Jewish-Christian relations, with specific focus on Christian engagement with Zionism and the State of Israel; recent essays have appeared in the Journal of Southern Religion and Journal of Church and State.
+Walker Robins completed his PhD in history at the University of Oklahoma, where he also served as a lecturer with the History Department and the Schusterman Center for Judaic and Israel Studies.
+His research focuses broadly on Jewish-Christian relations, with specific focus on Christian engagement with Zionism and the State of Israel.
+Recent essays have appeared in the Journal of Southern Religion and Journal of Church and State.

-Walker's dissertation, "Between Dixie and Zion: Southern Baptists' Palestine Questions," explores the roots of evangelical Christian Zionism through an examination of Southern Baptist encounters with the land, the people, and the politics of Palestine in the decades leading up to the establishment of Israel.
+Walker's dissertation, "Between Dixie and Zion: Southern Baptists' Palestine Questions," explores the roots of evangelical Christian Zionism through an examination of Southern Baptist encounters with the land, the people and the politics of Palestine in the decades leading up to the establishment of Israel.
 Walker will spend his fellowship year revising it into a book manuscript and beginning research on a second project on liberal Protestant anti-Zionism.
-He will also teach two courses at Brandeis: “Jerusalem: Holy and Contested” and “Christians and Israel,” which he first designed at the Summer Institute for Israel Studies.
+He will also teach two courses at Brandeis: Jerusalem: Holy and Contested and Christians and Israel, which he first designed at the Summer Institute for Israel Studies.

 Liron Shani is a cultural anthropologist with research on different conceptions of nature, environmental campaigns and the relationship between human and non-human.
 His research explores the connections between environmental and spatial transformations, modern agriculture, and the politics of identity and belonging.
 In his work on agriculture and communities, he examines how transnational regions emerge out of the interactions between transnational economic and agricultural practices and networks on the one hand, and official political and national relations on the other.

-His current book project is titled The Social Life of Peppers: an Anthropological Perspective on the Role of Agriculture in Contemporary Israeli Society.
+His current book project is "Social Life of Peppers: An Anthropological Perspective on the Role of Agriculture in Contemporary Israeli Society."
 Through ethnographic research, this study traces the entire life cycle of the pepper: from seed development, planting and growing, through the sales and shipment processes and to the individual consumer.
 The research provides a new perspective on Israeli agriculture today in the context of broad transnational networks.
 Shani teaches courses on Israeli society and the anthropology of environment.

-Liora completed her PhD in Political Science at the Hebrew University of Jerusalem.
+Liora completed her PhD in political science at the Hebrew University of Jerusalem.
 Her principle teaching and research fields include comparative ethnic conflict, political mobilization, Israeli politics, contentious politics and social movement studies.
 Her dissertation explored strategies of political mobilization employed by ethno-nationalist minorities in deeply divided societies, building a paired comparison of the cases of the Arab minority in Israel and the Francophone Quebecois in Canada.

-Previously, she has worked extensively in a range of NGOs in the Israeli third sector, and has developed and taught courses at Concordia University in Montreal (during her term as a postdoctoral fellow in the Azrieli Institute of Israel Studies), the Hebrew University of Jerusalem, the Global Community Development Studies program (at Hebrew University), and the Herzliya Interdisciplinary Center (IDC).
+Previously, she has worked extensively in a range of NGOs in the Israeli third sector, and has developed and taught courses at Concordia University in Montreal (during her term as a postdoctoral fellow in the Azrieli Institute of Israel Studies), the Hebrew University of Jerusalem, the Global Community Development Studies program (at Hebrew University), and the Herzliya Interdisciplinary Center.
 Her post-doctoral research examines ethnic mobilization by focusing on the processes through which minorities embrace legal mobilization and constitutional dialogue as salient strategies in their political campaigns.
 Adopting a comparative perspective, this research explores the case of Arab minority mobilization in Israel, juxtaposing it to the case of the Francophone Quebecois and the Catholic minority in Northern Ireland.
-At Brandeis she teaches two courses, "Israeli Politics in Comparative Perspective" in the Fall and "Social and Political Movements in Israel" in the Spring.

-Emily McKee was a post-doctoral fellow at the Schusterman Center for 2012-2013.
-She completed her doctoral degree in Anthropology at the University of Michigan.
+Emily McKee was a post-doctoral fellow at the Schusterman Center for 2012-13.
+She completed her doctoral degree in anthropology at the University of Michigan.
 Her research on land conflict and socio-environmental movements in Israel explores the drawing and policing of group boundaries, experiences of agriculture and urbanization, and environmental sustainability activism.
 Her dissertation examines how differently situated residents of the Negev/Naqab region of Israel claim land through deeds and words.
 Jewish and Bedouin Arab citizens and governmental bodies vie over access to land for farming and homes and over the status of unrecognized Bedouin villages.
 To understand the vehemence of these struggles and place them within wider regional conflicts, she investigates environmental discourses and practices from a political dwelling perspective.

 She came to Brandeis from Yale University, Department of Anthropology and Council on Middle East Studies, where she served as a post doctoral associate.
-At Brandeis she taught a course entitled "Peoples and Societies of the Middle East."
+At Brandeis, she taught a course entitled "Peoples and Societies of the Middle East."

-Apart from her studies, she has served as a research assistant for chief U.S. negotiator Ambassador Dennis Ross and several faculty members at Yale and the University of Chicago, and continues to be involved in academic teaching and public education related to Israel and the Middle East.
+Apart from her studies, she has served as a research assistant for Chief U.S. Negotiator Ambassador Dennis Ross and several faculty members at Yale and the University of Chicago, and continues to be involved in academic teaching and public education related to Israel and the Middle East.

-Her dissertation, titled: And the Truth Shall Make You Free: The International Norm of Truth-Seeking, develops a theory for the emergence and spreading of international norms in order to explain the worldwide prevalence of truth and reconciliation commissions.
+Her dissertation, "And the Truth Shall Make You Free: The International Norm of Truth-Seeking," develops a theory for the emergence and spreading of international norms in order to explain the worldwide prevalence of truth and reconciliation commissions.

 Michal is currently working on two research projects.
 In her first project, she evaluates the scope and political implications of the ideational and political alliance between the American Christian Right and the State of Israel.
 Her second project builds on her dissertation and evaluates the feasibility of introducing symbolic reparations into the negotiations over the Palestinian refugee issue.
 At Brandeis, Michal taught courses on transitional justice and the Israel-Palestinian conflict.
-She has also taught courses on the US-Israel relationship and nuclear proliferation in the Middle East.
+She has also taught courses on the U.S.-Israel relationship and nuclear proliferation in the Middle East.

-His recent publications include: "Three Basic Models of Secular Jewish Culture", Israel Studies 13.3 (2008); "The Political Theology of the Ancient Hebrew State according to Spinoza", Zmanim: A Historical Quarterly 103 (2008) [Hebrew].
-Forthcoming, Spinoza's Emendation of Religion: On the Status of Contradiction in the Concept of God; and "On scholars and soldiers", The Jewish Political Tradition (Vol.3), Michael Walzer, Menachem Lorberbaum and Noam Zohar (eds.)
+His recent publications include "Three Basic Models of Secular Jewish Culture," Israel Studies 13.3 (2008); "The Political Theology of the Ancient Hebrew State According to Spinoza," Zmanim: A Historical Quarterly 103 (2008) [Hebrew].
+Forthcoming, "Emendation of Religion: On the Status of Contradiction in the Concept of God" and "On scholars and soldiers," The Jewish Political Tradition (Vol.3), Michael Walzer, Menachem Lorberbaum and Noam Zohar (eds.)
 Yale University Press.
 At Brandeis, Yuval taught courses on Jewish secularism and Jewish political thought.